Commencement Speakers and Singers

 Graduating students interested in auditioning to be their group's speaker must submit a three to five minute video audition showcasing their speaking and presentation skills.
 The speech in the video must be the speech that the graduate will give at the ceremony.
 The selection of the speaker is made by those graduating with that speaker; voting is conducted on Org Sync by section/division.

 There is no limit to the number of audition submissions per group.
-All candidates must first register on a preliminary form on OrgSync beginning on February 14, 2017.
-ALL video submissions are due on a secondary form on OrgSync by 11:59pm on March 20, 2017.
+All candidates must first register in OrgSync beginning Sunday, March 4, 2018.
+ALL video submissions are due by 11:59 p.m. on Monday, March 19, 2018.
+The OrgSync links will be uploaded before registration begins.

 - The speech can be no longer than five minutes.
 This works out to be about two typed pages, double spaced.
 Remember, you will be speaking into a microphone, most likely at a slower rate than you would during regular conversation.
 You and your audience will have just listened to one or more very lengthy speeches by the honorary degree recipient(s), so brevity will be very much appreciated.